Urethral Cancer: Staging and Treatment

 What is staging for cancer?

-Staging is the process of learning how much cancer is in your body and where it is.
+Staging is the process of learning how much cancer is in your body, where it is, and if it has spread to other organs.
 Tests like blood work, CT scan, MRI, biopsy, and cystoscopy may be done to help stage your cancer.
 Your providers need to know about your cancer and your health so that they can plan the best treatment for you.

 How is urethral cancer staged?

-Urethral cancer staging depends on where the tumor is along the urethra.
+Urethral cancer staging also depends on where the tumor is along the urethra.
 Staging is split into two types of urethral cancer:

-• Male Penile Urethra/Female Urethra: Cancer of the male penile urethra involves only the part of the urethra inside the penis.
+- Male Penile Urethra/Female Urethra: Cancer of the male penile urethra involves only the part of the urethra inside the penis.
 This type is closer to the outside of the body.

 Staging for both types of urethral cancer is based on:

-• Surgery to test if your lymph nodes have cancer cells.
+- Surgery to test if your lymph nodes have cancer cells.

-• Any evidence of spread to other organs (metastasis).
+- If the cancer has spread to other organs (metastasis).

 The staging system is very complex.
 Below is a summary of the staging.
 Talk to your provider about the stage of your cancer.